Grant Russell: Professional career

 On March 7, 2019, Russell was assigned to the Baltimore Brigade of the Arena Football League (AFL).
-On March 11, 2019, Russell was traded to the Columbus Destroyers for future considerations.
+On March 11, 2019, he was traded to the Columbus Destroyers for future considerations.
 After being named the backup to Danny Southwick to open the season, Russell entered the Destroyers' first game of the regular season in relief of an ineffective Southwick.
-Russell completed his first ever professional touchdown to Jenson Stoshak in the 3rd quarter.
-He later ran in a score during the 4th quarter.
+Russell completed his first professional touchdown to Jenson Stoshak in the third quarter.
+He later ran in a score during the fourth quarter.
+Overall in 2019, Russell completed 183 of 300 passes (61.0%) for 2,132 yards, 36 touchdowns, and 14 interceptions while also rushing 30 times for 75 yards and four touchdowns.